 There’s a reason why it persists.

 We humans are not perfect.
 History will show that letting us run amok won’t lead toward Utopia.
 However, religion does provide an effective way for most of humanity to work together towards a common goal.
 For the bulk of history, it was religion that allowed people to unite under shared values, build great things and march humanity forward.
 It provides a reward and a possible punishment that extends the here and now.
 For all of us imperfect creatures, religion is a great motivator to do what is right and often not easy.
 Even when organized religion is forced to adapt to its surroundings, whether because of nature, war or politics, group worship, in some form or another (even virtually), still remains a constant in people’s lives.

 It’s better for society.

 It provides meaning.

 Life is a search for meaning.
 We need to know that the day-to-day toil, the highs and lows, and the losing and winning are all for a reason.
 Otherwise, what’s the point?
 This “burden of proof” becomes especially hard in times of despair.
 For example, while the loss of a loved one is a tragedy that we all have to bear, religion equips us to better to deal with such grief.
 For one thing, it provides a clear plan of action for a chaotic moment.
 The familiar ceremony of a funeral, wake or Shiva are all procedures that we can lean on in those, otherwise, overwhelming times.
 But more than that, for believers, religion provides the comfort in a notion that suffering is not random and that they are not alone.
 It provides an answer, which can be a major help with acceptance.
 It also provides hope.
-While the world is collectively suffering from Covid-19, searching for religion seems to provide a common thread of hope around the world; a recent survey found that prayer-related internet searches in 75 different countries jumped to their highest level in five years.
+While the world is collectively suffering from Covid-19 and its variants, searching for religion seems to provide a common thread of hope around the world; a recent survey found that prayer-related internet searches in 75 different countries jumped to their highest level in five years.

 Arguing against Religion